-If you have hormonal acne, female pattern hair loss or polycystic ovary syndrome (PCOS), your healthcare provider may prescribe the antiandrogen medication spironolactone to help you gain control over your symptoms.
+If you have hormonal acne, female pattern hair loss or polycystic ovarian syndrome (PCOS), your healthcare provider may prescribe spironolactone to help you gain control over your symptoms.
 But while looking and feeling great is the goal, you might need to forgo that cocktail, glass of wine or other alcoholic beverage.

 Often marketed under the brand name Aldactone®, it affects the hormone aldosterone to indirectly address heart problems.
-To do this, spironolactone works by helping your body to expel extra water and sodium.
+To do this, spironolactone works by helping your body to expel extra water and the electrolyte sodium.
 Due to its effects on reducing water retention and regulating body fluid levels, it’s often called a water pill.

-Like many other medications, spironolactone is often prescribed off-label to treat certain medical conditions, including hormonal acne breakouts, female pattern hair loss and other health issues caused by excessive levels of androgen hormones.
+Like other medications, spironolactone is often prescribed off-label to treat certain medical conditions.
+This includes hormonal acne, female pattern hair loss and other health issues caused by excessive levels of androgen hormones.

 Nausea and vomiting

 Stomach cramps or pain

 Menstrual cycle changes

 Like many other prescription drugs, spironolactone should be used cautiously with alcohol, if at all.